labscript-suite/labscript-suite/docs/source/installation/setting-up-an-environment.rst

 Detailed Instructions
 *********************

-1. From a new terminal, create the installation directory and enter it.
-Here we use `C:\labscript-suite` but this can be whatever you like:
+1. From a new terminal, create a directory for the virtual environment and enter it.
+Here we use a directory named `labscript-suite` in the user's home directory, also the location of the labscript suite profile directory.
+You need create the virtual environment here, but it is a convenient choice.

   .. code-block:: console

-    C:\> mkdir labscript-suite
+    C:\Users\wkheisenberg> mkdir labscript-suite
-    C:\> cd labscript-suite
+    C:\Users\wkheisenberg> cd labscript-suite

 2. Create a virtual environment.
-   Here we name it `.venv`, located inside the installation directory (name and location are also variable but these are conventional choices).
+   Here we name it `.venv`, located inside the labscript suite profile directory.

   .. code-block:: console

-    C:\labscript-suite> python -m venv .venv
+    C:\Users\wkheisenberg\labscript-suite> python -m venv .venv

 3. Activate the virtual environment:

   .. code-block:: console

-    C:\labscript-suite> .venv\Scripts\activate
+    C:\Users\wkheisenberg\labscript-suite> .venv\Scripts\activate

   .. note:: This step is OS specific, e.g. on Linux it's `source .venv/bin/activate`.